I sat down at the kitchen table in Doug Weaver’s home to interview him about his induction into the Low Country Golf Hall of Fame.

-When I sat down at the kitchen table in Doug Weaver’s home to interview him about his induction into the Low Country Golf Hall of Fame, his wife plunked down a three-inch thick binder filled with clippings, letters and photos dating from the 1980s.
-She watched me turn the pages out of the corners of her eyes, a proud grin on her face, while she put finishing touches on a salad.
-The ever-humble Weaver looked away and fidgeted with his hands.
+His wife plunked down a three-inch thick binder filled with clippings, letters and photos dating from the 1980s.
+She watched me turn the pages out of the corners of her eyes with a proud grin on her face.
+Atypical of a Golf Whisperer, the ever-humble Weaver looked away and fidgeted with his hands.

-After graduating college and working three years, he got his first big break in 1987 when he birdied the final hole at the Zell Wood Country Club Open to take his first title.
+After graduating college and working three years, he got his first big break in 1987.
+There, he birdied the final hole at the Zell Wood Country Club Open to take his first title.
 He then won an exhilarating 14 mini-tour events and gained his PGA Tour card in 1988.
 The pro circuit, however, proved daunting.
-He made about a third of the tournament cuts—missing others by a shot—resulting in his full-time status on Tour lasting only a year.
+He made about a third of the tournament cuts—missing others by a shot.
+This resulted in his full-time status on Tour lasting only a year.
 Of this grueling experience, Weaver’s wife, Trish, said, “When Doug played golf at that time, he didn’t feel he’d reached his full potential, but even though some might perceive the experience as failure, it pointed him toward becoming an instructor.”

-Weaver has coached golf for 23 years.
-The past 13 he’s been privileged to serve as the Director of Golf Instruction at Palmetto Dunes on Hilton Head Island.
-His burning desire to give back to the community spurred him to become involved with the HHIPGA Junior Golf Programs, serve as chief golf encourager for Special Olympics Golf, the Boys and Girls Clubs, and Boys and Girls Scouting, to name a few.
+Weaver has coached golf for 25 years.
+The past 15 he’s been privileged to serve as the Director of Golf Instruction at Palmetto Dunes on Hilton Head Island.
+His burning desire to give back to the community spurred him to become involved local organizations.
+Doug works with the HHIPGA Junior Golf Programs, serves as chief golf encourager for Special Olympics Golf, the Boys and Girls Clubs, and Boys and Girls Scouting, to name a few.
 He has been a golf coach for all three area high schools, is deeply involved in FCA (Fellowship of Christian Athletes), and hosted a TV golf show for 10 years.
 Locally, the name Doug Weaver is synonymous with great golf.

-Asked when he feels most confident about operating in his “sweet spot,” Weaver responded, “When I’mspeaking, and what flows out is a heart that connects with the student…when I watch my students overcome hurdles, both personally and physically.
+Weaver responded, “When I’m speaking, and what flows out is a heart that connects with the student.
+I watch my students overcome hurdles, both personally and physically.
 Golf is a game that encompasses the entire person.”
 On a roll, he continued, “An overconfident personality is bad for your golf game.
 Teachability, or being coachable, is the most important quality for a student to have.”

 And obviously,” he grinned, “the support of your family!”